YunoHost/doc/certmanager.md

 #### I want/need to use a certificate from a different CA than Let's Encrypt.

-This is not supported yet.
-You might need to manually create Certificate Signing Request (CSR) to be given to your CA, and manually import the certificate you got from it.
+This cannot be done automatically for now.
+You will need to manually create a Certificate Signing Request (CSR) to be given to your CA, and manually import the certificate you get from it.
 Check out [this page](certificate) for more info.
-This process might made easier by Yunohost in the future.
+This process might be made easier by Yunohost in the future.

 Migration procedure
 --------------------